Safeguarding and E-Safety

 - Continuing to develop awareness in all staff of the need for Child Protection (particular care should be taken with children with SEND) and their responsibilities in identifying abuse.

 - Ensuring that all staff are aware of referral procedures within the school (Child Protection is everyone’s responsibility and any member of staff can, if necessary, make a referral to social care – via the local authority website).

-- Monitoring children who have been identified as ‘at risk’ (this includes those at risk of sexual exploitation).
+- Monitoring children who have been identified as ‘at risk’ (this includes those at risk of sexual exploitation and those children who have a social worker).

 - Ensuring that outside agencies are involved where appropriate.

-- Ensuring that key concepts of Child Protection are integrated within the curriculum especially via Relationships and Sex Education and PSHE.
+- Ensuring that key concepts of Safeguarding (including child on child abuse and online safety) are integrated within the curriculum especially via Relationships, Sex and Health Education and PSHE.

 - Creating an environment where children feel secure, have their viewpoints valued, are encouraged to talk and are listened to.

 Should a member of staff suspect that a pupil has been or is at risk of being abused, they will adhere to the guidance set out by the Brent local multi agency safeguarding partners.

 N.B. this does not mean that a parent/carer is being accused of wrong doing.

 If you would like a copy of the School’s Safeguarding and Child Protection Policy, please contact the school.

-If you have a Child Protection concern, please contact Miss McCarthy, Assistant Headteacher at the school.
+If you have a Child Protection concern, please contact Mr Hogan, Associate Deputy Headteacher at the school.

 At St Gregory’s we promote and encourage the safe and responsible use of computers and the internet.
 Students sign an Acceptable Use Policy agreement form when they join the school.
 E-safety is embedded in the curriculum and is part of the PSHE programme.
 You will find regular e-safety articles in the school newsletters.